andr-ew/brds/README.md

 maybe bank keys should be a general prev/next
 - yes
-- default: prev/next step
 - while recording
   - next to add a rest
   - prev to go back to the last step if u made a mistake
+- while not playing
-- hold both keys to switch between bank/step scope
+  - hold both keys to switch between bank/step scope, to navigate around the sequence while editing
+- while playing
+  - prev/next is fixed in the bank scope, and pressing the key moves the playhead to the start of that bank

 step edit actions:
   - insert blank step (rest): step + next, or just next while recording